rust-lang/edition-guide/src/rust-2018/controlling-panics-with-std-panic.md

 * Embedding Rust in other languages
 * Abstractions that manage threads
+* Test frameworks, because tests may panic and you don't want that to kill the test runner

 For the first case, unwinding across a language boundary is undefined behavior, and often leads to segfaults in practice.
 Allowing panics to be caught means